themanyfaceddemon/Mod_Loader/README.md

 ## TODO:
 - [ ] Launch barotrauma from the launcher
-- [ ] More internal library so that at least popular and fresh mods are in normal order at the start
+- [x] More internal library so that at least popular and fresh mods are in normal order at the start (In a sense it is done, in https://github.com/themanyfaceddemon/Mod_Loader/pull/5 however it is best to finish it with a file)
 - [x] Localization if hands reach

 ## Installation